hilda04/Veyron/infrastructure/README.md

 infrastructure required by the enhanced Veyron admin portal.
 The stack deploys:

 - **Amazon API Gateway** exposing REST endpoints that the admin UI can call to sync catalogue changes.
-- **AWS Lambda (Node.js 18)** to handle inventory synchronisation, CRUD operations and S3 upload URL generation.
+- **AWS Lambda (Node.js 18)** to handle inventory synchronisation, CRUD operations, S3 upload URL generation and storefront order notifications.
 - **Amazon DynamoDB** for storing the canonical catalogue entries.
 - **Amazon S3** bucket used to store product photography uploaded from the dashboard.
+- **Amazon Simple Email Service (SES)** to forward storefront order submissions to the operations team.

 ## Prerequisites